WP-Development-Courses/bare-bones-fse-starter/README.md

 - If you are unsure about the difference between a block and a hybrid theme, please watch [Full-Site Editing Themes Explained: Classic, Hybrid, and Block](https://youtu.be/tsCT-18Udpw).
 - If you are not familiar with using `theme.json`, please check out the [free Theme.json Explained course](https://wpdevelopment.courses/lp/theme-json-explained/).
-- If you are interested in weekly email with Full-Site Editing tips, strategies, and case studies, please [subscribe to my newsletter](https://wpdevelopment.courses/lp/newsletter/).
+- If you are interested in a weekly email with Full-Site Editing tips, strategies, and case studies, please [subscribe to my newsletter](https://wpdevelopment.courses/lp/newsletter/).
 You can see the past issues [in the archive](https://wpdevelopmentcourses.ck.page/posts).